kienmarkdo/Job-Market-Trends-Analysis/README.md

     - Open the file `.env.examples`
     - Copy the contents of `.env.examples` and paste it into `.env`
     - Replace the values with your own values

+## Docker containers
+- Enter `postgres` container
+    - `docker exec -it postgres bash` to enter the postgres container
+    - `psql -U postgres -d postgres -a -f schema.sql` to manually create tables in the postgres container

 # Design Process
 1. Obtain and load the dataset